Adjusting To Life As a Student-Athlete

 By Erin Keaveny, Swimming World Contributor.

-We’re almost three weeks into the college academic calendar, which for many swimming and diving programs means practice has started as well.
+We’re several weeks into the college academic calendar, which for many swimming and diving programs means practice has started in full force.
 For student-athletes, particularly freshman, adjusting to the rigors of college athletics and academics can be a difficult process.

 According to one study out of Southern Connecticut State University, students who tie athletics directly into their identity, and students who were high school athletic stars, often have the hardest time adjusting to life at the collegiate level.